compbiozurich/UZH-BIO392/course-results/2022/Sofia-Pfund/day_5/answers_tasks.md

 Familiarize with VCF format: specification in article collection

-### 1st task: Estimate Storage Requirements for 1000 Genomes
+## 1st task: Estimate Storage Requirements for 1000 Genomes
 * human genome: 3 billion nt

-### 2nd task: Reading up on Genome Technologies
+## 2nd task: Reading up on Genome Technologies

+Relevance for this course: one of the main uses of next-generation sequencing is to discover variation among large populations of related samples.

 * General NGS technologies
 * count based vs. intensity based as principle